jpcaruana/my-notes/2016-06-LeadDev-London/2-01-Leadership-by-the-numbers.md

 - impact on folks you don't know
 - their sanity

 -> everyone is replaceable.
 You have to imagine the world without this person.
-It will create a void that will be filled easily by someone else in a way that couldn't exist before.
+It will create a void that will be easily filled by someone else in a way that couldn't exist before.

--> say the hard things as soone as possible, don't let them rot.
+-> say the hard things as soon as possible, don't let them rot.

 ## You probably will hire someone like you